Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Expertise in working in groups and demonstrate good communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Experienced in working as part of a team and strong communication skills.

 Education: